hardvain/invoicing-service/README.md

 * Implementations are provided for both MongoDB Backend and an inmemory backend.
 * Contains an intelligent QueryBuilder which is capable of composing simple to complex queries with no addition of code.

+## Foo Bar Assignment
+* This repo also contains code for foo bar assignment.
+It is located under `folder/FooBar.scala`.
+* It can be run using `scala foobar/FooBar.scala`.